Homer and Apu: Production

 When Mirkin took over as show runner, he listed actor James Woods as one of the people he would most like to guest star on the show.
 Michael Caine was originally supposed to be the actor in the episode who takes over Apu's job at the Kwik-E-Mart, but he rejected the role.
 The story was therefore rewritten so that Woods received Apu's job instead.
 When the season was in production, producer Bill Oakley wrote on the online fan forum alt.tv.simpsons that David Bowie was being considered for the guest role in this episode.
 Woods was one of animation director David Silverman's favorite guest stars.
 Mirkin said he provided one of the "most fantastic" performances ever on the show, and commented that he "nailed" all of his lines and was "so funny, right at the top of his head".
 Mirkin said that when most guest stars come in to record their lines for the show, they are a little nervous because they have never done voice-over before.
 Mirkin noted, however, that Woods was a "fearless guy" and he was "so excited to do it because he was a huge fan of the show".
 Silverman noted that in addition to his humorous ad-libbing, Woods's tendency to hesitate while speaking was "great for animation", explaining that it made the character feel more realistic.
 "Homer and Apu" features the popular Simpsons song "Who Needs the Kwik-E-Mart?", sung by Apu and the Simpson family.
 The song was written by all of the show's writers in the writer's room, and it was composed by Alf Clausen.
-The song later appeared on the soundtrack album Songs in the Key of Springfield, which was released on March 18, 1997, and compiled many musical numbers from the show.
+The song later appeared on the soundtrack album Songs in the Key of Springfield.